Skip to main content

 Evening Entertainment

 Val d'Isère's après scene skews younger and livelier than some family resorts.
-Dick's Tea Bar and the famous La Folie Douce party aren't really family territory (think thumping music and champagne spray), but the main street buzz around 5pm is genuinely fun to walk through with kids.
+Dick's Tea Bar and the famous La Folie Douce party aren't really family territory (think thumping music and champagne spray), but the main street buzz around 5pm is fun to walk through with kids.
 Street performers sometimes appear, shops stay open late, and there's an energy that feels celebratory rather than rowdy.

 Thursday evening torchlight descents are worth catching from the village.
 Ski instructors snake down the mountain with flares while you watch from below with hot chocolate in hand.
 Your kids will be mesmerized.
 The tourist office posts schedules, but locals know to stake out a spot near the base of Solaise for the best view.